Integrated Weed Management of non-native annual grass, Ventenata dubia, in Montana rangelands

 Results

-To address Objective 3, I have presented aspects of my research to a Montana State University class ENSC 410/LRES 510 (Biodiversity Survey methods) and will continue to present to other classes including: ENSC 110 (Introduction to Land Resources and Environmental Sciences) and ENSC 210 (Plants and the Environment).
+To address Education Objective 3, I have presented aspects of my research to two Montana State University classes ENSC 410 and LRES 510 (Biodiversity Survey methods).
 ENSC 410/LRES 510 is a co-convened undergraduate and graduate level course that teaches students strategies used for measuring biodiversity, analysis of biological data, and the importance of studying biodiversity.
 These projects were used as examples of experimental design strategies within a lecture on imposing treatments on to a landscape.
 This lecture delved into why I designed the experiments the way I did, how we would sample from our treatment plots, and how one could do a basic statistical analysis on these types of data.
-This class also requires students conduct a project where they collect their own biodiversity sampling and write a report.
-In August of 2022 graduate students from the course visited the Amy Cox site (Research Objective 1) to look at the treatments and design.
-Discussions were held on the objectives and methods of the study, and students were able to examine site up close.
-Students conducted independent projects at the same site with an emphasis on the same species of interest (Ventenata dubia), however their projects focused on the treatment effect of the Edaphix micronutrient fertilizer from Research Objective 2, that was applied on the same property in a different area from my experiment (but not as part of my project).
+This class also requires students to conduct a project where they collect their own biodiversity sampling and write a report.
+In August of 2022 and 2024 graduate students from the course visited the Amy Cox site (Research Objective 1) to look at the treatments and design.
+Discussions were held on the objectives and methods of the study, and students were able to examine the study up close.
+Students conducted independent projects at the same site with an emphasis on the same species of interest (ventenata) in 2022, however their projects focused on the treatment effect of the Nutrafix micronutrient fertilizer from Research Objective 2, that was applied on the same property in a different area from my experiment (but not as part of my project).
 Students were able to discuss the effects of the product and analyze the richness and diversity following treatment.
-ENSC 110 and ENSC 210 are undergraduate courses that incorporate an element of guest lecturers who teach about different environmental science and agricultural concepts, along with experimental design.
-My research would offer these students a look at the use of integrated weed management strategies in grasslands, and how we must consider the response of desired species in these studies, not just the target weed.
-I could also offer my results to display ecological concepts surrounding plant community response to different climatic conditions and drought.
-These classes often discuss the basics of experimental design when studying plants, but I could offer detailed explanations of my methods with firsthand pictures and diagrams, and results, so that they could have a more tangible understanding of experimental design.
-Beyond teaching students, this will also introduce my research to undergraduate students who may have an interest in assisting me through an unpaid internship which will provide them with field work experience.
+We were able to compare their results with the product to my results and discuss why we might see differences between our studies (site effects, species present, rates applied, etc.).
+Then, in August 2024 when graduate students from the class visited the same site, we again discussed experimental design, and they practiced field sampling techniques on the plots (visual % canopy cover).
+Data from this site were used for homework and reports they wrote on different biodiversity metrics.
+They were able to describe how the climate treatments impacted plant diversity and ventenata cover, and pontificate on why they thought that was.
+It provided an opportunity for students to discuss data they collected themselves.